experimentzone-team/ExperimentZoneSite/collections/_videos/2023-06-07-buying-online-business.md

 ##### **Jared Krause  25:53**

 That's cool.
 I'm very interested in the order of the content, and I know it's going to be dependent on the brand and the business.
-But is there a typical average that works for most e-commerce businesses?
+But is there a typical average that works for most ecommerce businesses?
 For example, are images really the most important, and then the bullet point lists with free shipping?
 And then reviews?
 And then the last thing is the long description that some people do care about, but not everybody, is there a list?

 <br/>